anagainaru/ReproducibilityInitiative/2020_sc/README.md

 <br/> File with read and write bandwidth data for storing/reading the checkpoints
      - Each line of the file contains the Size of the checkpoint, the seconds it takes to store the checkpoint, the seconds it takes to read the checkpoint, Write Bandwith and Read Bandwidth.

-**take_checkpoints.sh**
-<br/> Script that can be used as a daemon in the background to take checkpoints of fixed size in a given order (the sizes are hardcoded in the script).

 **batch.sh**
 <br/> Script that is used to launch SLANT on the Haswell platform using Singularity.

 **monitoring.sh**
 <br/> Script used to monitor SLANT application in order to extract the memory footprint of the application.
 The script is based on `vmstat` command, performed every 2 seconds until application terminates.

+**take_checkpoints.sh**
+<br/> Script that can be used as a daemon in the background to take checkpoints of fixed size in a given order (the sizes are hardcoded in the script).

 <h1 id="Sec5">
 5. Description of the system where we ran the scripts
 </h1>

+## Machine configuration

+We run the application on two different platforms:
+- a 256-thread Knights Landing Intel Processor (Xeon Phi 7230, 1.30GHz, Quadrant/Cache mode) with 96GB of main memory for the checkpointed version of SLANT
+- a Haswell platform composed of a server with 2 Dodeca-core Haswell Intel® Xeon® E5-2680 v3 @ 2,5 GHz with 128 Go of memory (5.3 Go/core) @2933 MHz for the profiling of the application

 ## Software configuration